Tuesday, April 28, 2015

 The third lake was Scovill Reservoir which had a large swimming area and picnic table next to the lower part between the two dams.
 At the time it was owned by the Scovill Employees Recreation Association, but as Scovill’s no longer exists it’s now owned by the Town of Wolcott.
 We went here a few times, especially after Playland closed.
 At the time it had two rafts (so you could swim from one to the other), and two tall metal slides.

 The final swimming place was on Hitchcock Lake where the official “town beach” was located at the bottom of Mattatuck Avenue.
 It was only 50’ wide, but the bottom was sandy and there were a couple of large rocks in the lake that were below water level.
-If you knew where they were located, you could swim out to them and stand on the even though the water was over your head that far out.
+If you knew where they were located, you could swim out to them and stand on them even though the water was over your head that far out.
 There was no place to park, so we’d park on Fairview Ave. and walk down Mattatuck Ave. to the beach.
 Google Maps shows that there is still a beach here, but I’m not sure if it’s open or not.

 I’d like to finish by noting a couple of other non-official places where I went swimming once or twice: